 • Service hours must be “true service” to a community greater than organization members.
 Tabling, and/or attending general meetings or programs DOES NOT COUNT AS SERVICE.

 • CPSP RSSW students can NEVER “buy” service hours with donations of any kind.

 Please bring any questions or concerns regarding the acceptability of service events/activities to CPSP staff for clarification and approval.

 • Faith-based student organizations (FBSOs): The CPSP welcomes partnerships with FBSOs that have “service to the greater community” as core activities.
 Examples of approved activities include: FBSO-supported soup kitchens, after-school programs, shelters, clothing drives, etc. Teaching religious education, attending or participating in religious services or spiritual meetings does not count towards service hours.

 • Member recruitment by student organizations does not count for RSSW hours.
 Tabling hours only count when the organization is specifically soliciting donations for a 501c (3) nonprofit organization or they are educating/spreading awareness regarding a social justice issue.

 • New student organizations interested in becoming CPSP partners should stop in the CPSP office to discuss the process and explore the possibility.

-This form is completed by a member of the organization's eboard, then brought to the Student Involvement office to obtain either Susan Henry or Arleny Alveraz-Pena's signature.
+This form is required each Fall semester and completed by a member of the organization's eboard, then brought to the Student Involvement office to obtain either Susan Henry or Arleny Alveraz-Pena's signature.
 This certificate verifies to the CPSP that the student organization applying for partnership is in good standing with the University.
-SA student organizations, Susan Henry must sign.
-For fraternal organizations Arleny Alveraz-Pena must sign.
+SA student organizations - Susan Henry's signature.
+Fraternal organizations - Arleny Alveraz-Pena signature.